100 Collocation Examples to Improve Your English Fluency

 If you’re learning English, using a Common Collocation Worksheet in English can help you sound more natural and fluent.
 These worksheets focus on word

-Learn the past perfect continuous tense easily!
-This step-by-step guide covers rules, examples, common mistakes, and practice exercises for B1–B2 ESL learners.
+Learn when and how to use the present perfect continuous tense for ongoing actions.
+Clear rules, examples, common mistakes, and practice exercises for B1–B2 learners.

-Learn how to use the future perfect continuous tense for actions in progress up to a future moment.
-Clear rules, examples, and practice for B1–B2 learners.
+Learn how to use the past perfect continuous tense with easy rules, real-life examples, and common mistakes.
+Perfect for B1–B2 ESL learners.